spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/glue-api/decoupled-glue-infrastructure/glue-api-documentation-generation.md

 ### Prerequisites

-To start feature integration, overview and install the necessary features:
+To start the integration of the feature, overview and install the necessary features:

 | NAME                                         | VERSION           | INTEGRATION GUIDE                                                                                                                                                                                           |
 |----------------------------------------------| ----------------- |-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|